winitzki/scall/tutorial/programming_dhall.md

 let GF_T = λ(F : Type → Type) → λ(r : Type) → { seed : r, step : r → F r }
 let GFix = λ(F : Type → Type) → Exists (GF_T F)
 ```

+Note that the "step" function is non-recursive.
+It advances the stream by only one step.
+So, the entire definition `GFix` is non-recursive and will be accepted by Dhall.
+Nevertheless, `GFix F` is equivalent to a recursive type.

 To see `GFix` as a higher-order function, we expand that definition in Dhall's REPL: